 Natural Gas Infrastructure Highlights

 - Starting in 2016/2017, constraints in regional gathering systems and export lines have limited growth and depressed prices, but recent capacity expansions have helped mitigate these issues.
-Canadian natural gas started to be exported from US LNG terminals in 2023.
-The first Canadian LNG export facilities are under construction and will provide greater access to higher-priced international markets.
+Canadian natural gas started to be exported from U.S. liquefied natural gas (LNG) terminals in 2023.
+LNG Canada, Canada’s first LNG export facility, successfully loaded its first cargo LNG in June 2025.
+This LNG export facility is supplied with its natural gas via the Coastal GasLink pipeline.
+Two other LNG export facilities (Woodfibre LNG and Cedar LNG) are currently under construction.